 peer reviewed articles and chapters

 “Current Trends in the Study of Eighteenth-century Political Thought,” in Research Handbook on the History of Political Thought, eds.
-Cary J. Nederman and Guillaume Bogiaris (Edward Elgar, forthcoming 2024).
+Cary J. Nederman and Guillaume Bogiaris (Edward Elgar, 2024), pp. 253-263.

 “Virtue in the Republican Tradition,” in The Oxford Handbook of Republicanism, eds.
 Frank Lovett and Mortimer Sellers (2024, available online ahead of print).